Piolie/DjvuRleImagePlugin/README.md

 I have tested the decoder with several bitonal images generated with the DjVuLibre decoder (`ddjvu -format=rle out.djvu test.djvurle`).
 There is no way to generate color RLE files with the DjVuLibre tools, so I have used Netpbm's `pbmtodjvurle` and `pamtodjvurle` to generate DjVu RLE images and so far the decoder seems to work fine on those files.

-The encoder seems able to handle Pillow all image modes
+The encoder seems to handle all Pillow image modes mentioned above quite well.

 ## Future work
 - Profile and optimize.